Open submission · Closes 02 July 2026 · Aotearoa NZ

 What does the Bill actually do?

 It imposes a single biological definition of "woman" and "man" across every existing Act of Parliament.
-This overrides legal recognition that trans, intersex and non-binary New Zealanders have relied on under the Births, Deaths, Marriages and Relationships Registration Act 2021 and the Crown Law Office's 2006 interpretation of section 21 of the Human Rights Act 1993.
+This overrides legal recognition that trans, intersex, takatāpui and non-binary New Zealanders have relied on under the Births, Deaths, Marriages and Relationships Registration Act 2021 (birth certificates), the Department of Internal Affairs' passport policy and the Crown Law Office's 2006 interpretation of section 21 of the Human Rights Act 1993.

 Why does it matter if I'm not transgender, intersex or non-binary?

 A state that can legislate a category of people out of existence overnight is a state where rights are conditional rather than guaranteed.
-The legislative mechanism the Bill demonstrates — rewriting a minority out of legal recognition by statutory definition — does not stop at trans, intersex and non-binary people.
+The legislative mechanism the Bill demonstrates — rewriting a minority out of legal recognition by statutory definition — does not stop at trans, intersex, takatāpui and non-binary people.

 How do I make a submission against the Bill?